sarvesh-official/Notiq/README.md

-# 🧠 Notiq – Your AI-Powered Second Brain
+# 🧠 PerfectNotes – Your AI-Powered Second Brain

-**Notiq** is a minimalist, smart note-taking app built with **Next.js, Supabase, and DeepSeek AI**.
+**PerfectNotes** is a minimalist, smart note-taking app built with **Next.js, Supabase, and DeepSeek AI**.
 Designed for speed and simplicity, Notiq helps users capture, organize, and summarize their thoughts — all in one intelligent workspace.

 > Built as part of a Full Stack Intern assignment to demonstrate proficiency in modern web technologies and integration of AI into a real-world app.